Catacamas: Infrastructure

 In the recent years Catacamas has changed its appearance regarding street paving the urban area.
 A lot of streets were paved, and there are plans to continue the paving of new streets and boulevards.

 Rural roads have been paved so that the mobilisation of products has become much more comfortable, for example, the route between the municipalities of Dulce Nombre de Culmí and Catacamas.
 This drive now only takes 45 minutes in a private vehicle.

 Road and aerial infrastructure

-The highway to the capital is paved the entire way with a lot of pot-holes (Catacamas – Tegucigalpa 210 km; approx. 4 hours ride) which connects to Sand Pedro Sula (Catacamas – SPS 545 km) and to the north coast.
+The highway to the capital is paved the entire way with a lot of pot-holes (Catacamas – Tegucigalpa 210 km; approx. 4 hours ride) which connects to San Pedro Sula (Catacamas – SPS 545 km) and to the north coast.
 The road to Dulce Nombre de Culmi (Catacamas – Culmi 40 km) is dirt but is passable year round.
 As of 2019 the road is paved all the way to Culmí, but littered with substantial potholes.